rvallaboju/MSDS684_Week-4--Lab-4/README.md

 ```bash
 jupyter notebook
 ```
-Then open the `CliffWalking_Lab.ipynb` file in your browser to begin the lab.
+Then open the `notebook` file in your browser to begin the lab.

 ## Conclusion
 In this lab, you will learn how to implement and compare SARSA and Q-Learning algorithms.
 You'll also gain insights into their respective strengths and weaknesses in dealing with the CliffWalking environment.